Accounting – The Relationship between the Balance Sheet and Income Statement

-For you to interpret your company’s financial statements effectively, you must understand the relationship between the various financial statements.
+For you to interpret your company’s financial statements effectively, you must understand the relationship between the various financial statements (Also see Types of Accounting Errors).
 But these relationships aren’t easy to see.
 Each financial statement shows up in a different page in your business annual financial report, and the threads connecting various statements aren’t written on that report.
 Therefore, it is up to you as the business owner to analyze these relationships, perhaps using financial ratios.
 Let’s find out how balance sheet and income statements are connected.

 When you record a sale or an expense using the double entry accounting, you will see the interconnections between the balance sheet and the income statement.
 Note that an increase in sales will result in an increase in assets or a decrease in liability.
 On the other hand, expenses tend to increase a liability or decrease an asset.